 - 1/2 onion, cut in half crosswise

 - 1/2 teaspoon or so crushed garlic (2 small cloves or 1 large)

 - 1/2 teaspoon salt

 - 2 teaspoons Worcestershire sauce (white or traditional)

-Add mushrooms, cover with a lid and cook for three to four minutes, stirring now and then, until the mushrooms are turning golden brown and have given up some of their juices.
+Add mushrooms, cover with a lid and cook for three to four minutes, turning mushrooms over once or twice, until the mushrooms are turning golden brown and have given up some of their juices.

 Remove lid, add garlic and stir.
 Sprinkle with 1/2 teaspoon (or to taste) of salt and a few grinds of pepper and cook for a minute or two longer, until the juices have started to evaporate and concentrate.
 Add Worcestershire sauce, stir and remove from heat.

 I’ll be sharing this at our very own Throwback Thursday Link party, hosted by Quinn, Alli, Carlee & Meaghan.
 Click the link to check out our blogs & rules or just click the blue froggy, below.

 So how about you?
 Do you have favorite tips or tricks regarding mushrooms?
 I personally don’t wash my mushrooms unless they’re going in raw, like a salad, just brush off ones that look dirty.
 I know already that mushrooms are grown in a sterilized medium.